purescript-contrib/pulp/README.md

 * `pulp init` generates a project skeleton with a `bower.json` file and a simple example program.
-* `pulp install` will install dependencies as given in the `bower.json` file.
-It essentially just invokes `bower install`.
+* `pulp dep` does dependency management through Bower; essentially, it just passes you on to a locally installed version of `bower`.
+Thus, `pulp dep install foo --save` is the equivalent of `bower install foo --save` except you don't need to install Bower globally.
 * `pulp build` invokes the PureScript compiler.
 Currently, it just compiles all `.purs` files in your `src` and dependencies into the target directory, which defaults to `output`.